 Class of 2025:

-Diann Benti is a lead archivist at the University of Southern California and served as the AHPCS Web Content Editor from 2019 to 2021.
-She is the editor of Fanny Palmer: The Life and Work of a Currier & Ives Artist (Syracuse University Press, 2018).
-Diann previously worked as a librarian and archivist at the American Antiquarian Society, Harvard University, and the Huntington Library.
+Diann Benti is the editor of Fanny Palmer: The Life and Work of a Currier & Ives Artist (Syracuse University Press, 2018).
+She served as the AHPCS Web Content Editor from 2019 to 2021.
+Diann previously worked as a librarian and archivist at the American Antiquarian Society, Harvard University, the Huntington Library, and the University of Southern California.
 She received a B.A. in History from Kenyon College and an M.L.I.S. from the University of Maryland.

-Stephanie Delamaire is the Associate Curator of Fine Arts at the Winterthur Museum, Garden, and Library.
-She is a specialist in 19th century American painting, print technology, and the art market.
+Stephanie Delamaire is the Curator of European and American Art at the Carnegie Museum of Art.
+She was previously the Associate Curator of Fine Arts at the Winterthur Museum, Garden, and Library.
+Stephanie is a specialist in 19th century American painting, print technology, and the art market.
 Her recent writing credits include “Was Fanny Palmer the Powerhouse Behind Currier & Ives” in Art in Print (July 2018) and the Lasting Impressions: The Artists of Currier & Ives exhibition catalog and website (2016).
 She teaches the Fine Art (Prints and Paintings) portion of the Connoisseurship courses for the Winterthur Program.
 Stephanie has a Ph.D. in Art History from Columbia University.

 Gregg Walla has been collecting prints since 1970, and became a charter member of the AHPCS in 1976.
 Fifty years of collecting has concentrated mostly on Currier & Ives and views of Chicago.
 To finance his hobby, Gregg founded a company named Timberline Lock that produced furniture hardware to major office furniture manufacturers.
 Not one to sit still in retirement, Gregg now is actively involved in a charity called Rebuilding Together that provides free home repairs to low-income people.
 Gregg firmly believes in the mission of the AHPCS, and thinks that society can learn a great deal from the visual images left behind in our history.